Explained: Why MEA is not keen on bringing back 'everybody' from coronavirus-hit countries

 What are the steps taken by the Indian government to prevent the spread of coronavirus?

 To a similar question, External Affairs Minister S Jaishankar, while addressing the House on Thursday said, "We can only bring them -- Indian nationals living in the virus-hit countries-- back if they are tested.
-To test them, we have started taking samples today (March 12) as we cammot bring back untested people in a very severe epidemic situation."
+To test them, we have started taking samples today (March 12) as we can not bring back untested people in a very severe epidemic situation."

-The External Affairs Minister also went on to say that he too, has a major role to play to prevent the spread of coronavirus as it is one of his responsibilites to worry about.
+The External Affairs Minister also went on to say that he too, has a major role to play to prevent the spread of coronavirus as it is one of his responsibilities to worry about.

-Also, the Centre has made t clear that those traveling from Italy or South Korea would have to carry a certificate of tested negative for COVID-19 from the designated laboratories that are authorised by the health authorities of these countries.
+Also, the Centre has made t clear that those travelling from Italy or South Korea would have to carry a certificate of tested negative for COVID-19 from the designated laboratories that are authorised by the health authorities of these countries.

 Meanwhile, people who are travelling from China, France, Spain, Iran, South Korea, Italy and Germany would be quarantined.
 This process would come into effect from 12:00 GMT on March 13, 2020, at the port of departure.